Division-of-Cyber-Anarchy/NyxRogue/README.md

 ### 4. **System Activation**
 NyxRogue integrates scripts from **[massgrave.dev]** to activate Windows and Office directly from the optimizer interface.
-   - **Acknowledgment**: A huge thank you to the contributors of massgrave.dev for their work and dedication.
+   - **Acknowledgment**: A huge thank you to the contributors of massgrave.dev for their work.

 ### 5. **Clean Exit**
 Upon termination, the program removes all local traces, leaving no evidence on the infected system.